LIDA-Data-Analytics-Team/laserdocs_test/docs/laser_how_to/software/git_setup.md

 To use Git for version control in a LASER VRE, first check Git has been installed via [Software Center](./install_software.html).
 Once installed, you'll need to change Git's home directory and configure your own user name and email address.
 Your name and email are needed to identify who has committed changes to code.
 You'll need to do this only once.

+Add a new line to demonstrate making changes to these pages.

-Open Git Bash to begin.
+Open **Git** Bash to begin.

 ## Change Git home directory